THIAGO TIBERIO

 Mr. Tiberio is a specialist in musical synchronization to film, having conducted orchestras in scoring sessions during most of his career.
 This naturally led to positions in live-to-picture concert productions, such as Star Wars Live in ConcertPixar in ConcertDanny Elfman: Music from the Films of Tim BurtonThe Nightmare Before Christmas, Lord of the Rings: Live to Projection, and others.
 He premiered the fully orchestrated version of Coco in Concert for Disney, closing the 2019 Ravinia Festival with the Chicago Philharmonic.

 Tiberio is also the official conductor of America’s Wonders, the world’s first 3-dimensional, IMAX-style cinematic journey with live orchestra—a celebration of America’s most breathtaking national parks and cities with classical, pop, and original music meticulously synchronized to picture.
+He also composed and orchestrated a large portion of the music in the show.

 Awards